-- Remote sensing satellites use the principles of radiative transfer when designing the instrument type and the portions of the electromagnetic spectrum the instruments use. - A large part of the TC forecast process is based on data from satellites. - The GOES-R series of geostationary satellites are creating new ways to monitor the tropical cyclone and the nearby environment.
+- Remote sensing satellites use principles of radiative transfer when designing the instrument and the desired portions of the electromagnetic spectrum. - Much of the TC forecast process is based on satellite data. - The GOES-R satellites create new ways to monitor the tropical cyclone and the nearby environment. - Note: The GOES-17 ABI has technical issues that are causing serious data degradation at certain times of the year.

-Maria (2017) 1-min imagery (courtesy CIRA)
+Michael (2018) rapid scan imagery (courtesy CIMSS)